Dylan-Thomson/TriviaGame/README.md

 # TriviaGame
 Player answers a series of timed "The Office" themed trivia questions and is given a score at the end of the game.
 In between questions, the game displays the correct answer and an image for a few seconds.

 This project was created as a homework assignment for the Case Western Web Development Bootcamp.
+It was built using HTML, CSS, JavaScript, Bootstrap, and jQuery.

 ## TriviaQuestion class
 This class represents our trivia questions.
 A question is created by calling the constructor `new TriviaQuestion(question, answers, indexOfAnswer, imagePath)`.